JSS6088/JSS6088.github.io/projects/agd/the-blast-furnace.md

 ### Breakdown

 Textures are first made in PBR style, then it went through the painterly filter in Substance Designer.
-This is more efficient than painting the entire texture map from scratch
+This is more efficient than painting the entire texture map from scratch.

 ![Factory Texture 1](/assets/images/AGD/Factory_texture_1.png)

 ![Factory Texture 2](/assets/images/AGD/Factory_texture_2.png)

-Warm lighting from lava are baked into lightmaps to save performance.
+Warm lighting from lava are baked into lightmaps to optimize performance.

 ![Factory Light map](/assets/images/AGD/Factory_lightmap.png)